 A Few Words About Us

-El Centro Hispanoamericano, is a 501(c)(3) non-profit, Board of Immigration Appeals (BIA) recognized organization, located in Plainfield, New Jersey.
-Created in 1984, El Centro has a 35-year history of counseling and representation of low-income immigrants, including the undocumented.
+El Centro Hispanoamericano, is a 501(c)(3) non-profit, Department of Justice (DOJ) recognized organization, located in Plainfield, New Jersey.
+Created in 1984, El Centro has a history of more than three decades of providing legal, humanitarian, and educational assistance to low-income immigrants.

-In addition to legal assistance, El Centro offers citizenship and ESL courses as part of its effort to help immigrants become productive members of their community.
-We also run a small emergency food pantry for those in need and provide personal “advocates” for those seeking services from public and private agencies.
+In addition to legal assistance, El Centro offers English as a Second Language, Citizenship, and Literacy for Spanish Speakers courses as part of its effort to help immigrants better themselves and continue to be productive members of their community.
+We also run an emergency food pantry for those in need and advocate for those seeking services from public and private agencies.

 Laura Lobe, Chair